 By Eric Schaal

 This article is brought to you by &THEN, DMA’s annual event.
 Click here to join the leaders of the marketing community and explore how data transforms marketing in New Orleans, October 8-10.
-Save over $400 with early-bird pricing when you register before July 13.
+Save over $300 when you register online.